Skip to content

 Deploy to Staging / Acceptance Test Stages Skipped

-# ❌ Wrong - cannot access Build outputs
+# ❌ Wrong - cannot access Build outputs from another stage

 - stage: DeployStaging

-dependsOn: Package
+dependsOn: SomeOtherStage

-# ✅ Correct - explicitly depends on Build
+# ✅ Correct

 - stage: DeployStaging

-dependsOn:
+dependsOn: Build

-Stage Must include in dependsOn
+Stage Includes in dependsOn (minimum)

 AcceptanceTest Build, DeployStaging